dullroar/ten-steps-to-linux-survival/README.md

 -   **Various Linux Efforts** - there have also been various movements over the years, some more successful than others, to "standardize" Linux or some part of it, such as the file system layout, the `init` system, documentation, and now even what is part of the most basic "core OS" for things like better containerization.

-For the rest of this we will use "Linux" or "\*IX" to stand in for a "generic" UNIX-flavored OS unless a difference is specifically called out.
+For the rest of this we will use "Linux" or "UNIX" to stand in for a "generic" UNIX-flavored OS unless a difference is specifically called out.

 Why Does This Matter?
 ---------------------

 Because there are various "flavors" of commands and tools, based on whether you're dealing with a System V (Linux) or BSD (Free/Net/Open) descendant.
 Some of the OS versions are strong in security, or networking, or as a desktop.
-Certain things are "built-in" to the operating system but most are installed as packages, and depending on the source of the package it may or may not work correctly on another "\*IX" system without effort.
+Certain things are "built-in" to the operating system but most are installed as packages, and depending on the source of the package it may or may not work correctly on another "UNIX" system without effort.

 It is similar to the history and relationship between `COMMAND.EXE` in DOS and `CMD.EXE` in Windows 10, where this would work in both: